paulwhellinger/capstone/README.md

 **Original:** The data was taken directly from the fitbit trackers of the participants.

 **Comprehensive:** The data contains information on the participants step count, calories burned, weight and sleep monitoring, given in daily, hourly and minute breakdowns.
-This data corresponds to activity and sleep, which can give insights into the participants usage habbits but the sample size is small and the data is some what inconsistent.
+This data corresponds to activity and sleep, which can give insights into the participants usage habbits but the sample size is small and the data is somewhat inconsistent.

-**Current:** The dataset is from March 2016 to May 2016.
-This data is old, not current.
-Usage habbits might have changed.
+**Current:** Since this dataset is from 2016, user habits may have changed, potentially affecting the relevance of the insights.

 **Cited:** Unclear

 #
 The data is broken down in two different sets, one from March to April and the other from April to May.
 The March to April dataset does not contain data on participants sleep.
-Data on participants sleep is important in order to give a complete report to the martketing team, so that means we will focus on the dataset from April to May.
+Data on participants sleep is important in order to give a complete report to the marketing team, so that means we will focus on the dataset from April to May.

 This dataset contains 18 CSV files.
 The wide formatted files dailyActivity, sleepDay, and weightLogInfo will be focused on, as they give a plethora of information on the participants activity, sleep and usage of smart devices.

 There are some issues with the data.
-The dataset contains 30 participants, meaning its at the minimum requirements for a sample size.
-A data set with 20 to 30 more participants would be more ideal.
+While the dataset includes only 30 participants, which is on the lower end for statistical robustness, the trends observed can still offer valuable insights into user behaviors.
+However, future studies should aim to include at least 50-60 participants for stronger conclusions.
 Out of the 30 participants, only 24 participants monitored their sleep and only 8 recorded their weights.
 These sample sizes might be too small to extrapolate meaningful data from.
 There is also no data on the gender and age of the participants.
 The former being more important due to Bellabeat's focus on creating products for women.

 ## Process

 Our team will be using R and Tableau during this analysis.
 R will be used to examine, combine and clean the data and it will be used in conjugation with Tableau to showcase the resulting datasets using different visualizations.

 We will clean the data first.
 This includes formatting the data properly, and cleaning the data, such as removing any duplicate entries and checking for any errors.
 After a short glance at the datasets, it appears that the "Fat" column contains multiple NA responses.
-This will not interfer with our analysis so we will leave the column as is.
+This will not interfere with our analysis so we will leave the column as is.
 The rest of the cleaning process will be documented in a R Markdown file.

 ## Analysis